Masonatorr/PB3-Gear-Generator/README.md

 (Seam vs no seam)
 ![Seam](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/ac73b086-c986-4ef1-9ab9-47fc78b94260 "Seam")
 ![No seam](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/eb2888db-5a7e-4bfe-9e20-34e96abfca78 "No seam")
-To keep your seam invisible, type "N" into the input field.
-To widen the seam, type "Y".

 ## Rack Gears:
 Rack gears are unique in that they are not round like the rest.
 Instead, they are flattened into strips of teeth.
-Because of their unique shape, it is much harder to generate them in such a way that they mesh perfectly with other gears.
+Because of their unique shape, it is much harder to generate them on their own in such a way that they mesh perfectly with other gears.
 Therefore, these gears are formed using a "reference gear", basically being the gear that this rack is designed to mesh with.
 ![Reference gear and resulting rack](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/d4bc9180-6aa5-47ef-a3f8-79611a33d7e5 "Reference gear and resulting rack")
 The first three properties (num teeth, gear radius, and tooth height) shape this "reference" gear, and the final two (num teeth and clearance) directly shape the resulting rack gear.